DenizenScript/Denizen-For-Bukkit-Docs/source/docs/getting-started/introduction.rst

 1.1 Introduction
 ================

-Denizen is a Spigot plugin that gives you an entire scripting language (**dScript**) to use to customize your Minecraft server experience.
+Denizen is a Spigot plugin [#footnote-platform]_ that gives you an entire scripting language (**dScript**) to use to customize your Minecraft server experience.
 You can add custom behavior to NPCs, create custom commands and items, react based on events in the world, create a full interactive experience, and more!
 It can be used for